How can I calculate the remainder of a division in Python?

-The Python Modulo operator returns the remainder of the division between two numbers and it is represented using the % symbol.
-The Modulo operator is part of Python arithmetic operators.
+The Python Modulo operator returns the remainder of the division between two numbers and is represented using the % symbol.
+The Modulo operator belongs to Python’s arithmetic operators.
 Here is an example of how to use it: 5 % 2 is equal to 1 (the remainder of the division between 5 and 2).

 Here are some examples of how to use it: